Time and money and happiness are intrinsically linked.

 There’s a time and a place for a bit of mindless TV or a mini Netflix binge but flopping on the couch every night for hours is just a plain waste of time.

 The average Aussie spends 18 hours a week watching TV.
 That’s two-thirds of a day, think about that over a year!!!

 If you’re glued to the screen showing a bunch of ads too, you’re also feeding your mind with a spend, spend, spend mentality.

 What more valuable or meaningful things could you be doing with your time instead?

 Take that TV watching statistic for example.
 Imagine if the average Aussie spent those 18 hours differently.
-Took a few trips to the park with the kids, studied a new language, read a book, learnt to cook a new cuisine or invested time in growing a new business.
+Took a few trips to the park with the kids, studied a new language, read a book, learned to cook a new cuisine, invested time in growing a new business or growing your wealth.

 Making money and making a life

 Having more money for the sake of having more money isn’t actually what you want and there’s no guarantee it will lead to happiness.